Jobs, careers and training – Young people

 The company is an exciting way to learn about how a magazine runs.
 This is great experience for anybody that wants to become a journalist, and you will learn skills for life.
 Not only that, you will be able to learn or enhance your graphic design skills as you create the pages you have written – it will be truly awarding once you read your name in print.

 We accept applications throughout the year for enthusiastic young people to join our amazing Young Reporters scheme in partnership with Grimsby Telegraph.

 Young Reporters is for ages between 12 and 19, who can write a weekly column published in the Grimsby Telegraph covering a huge range of topics.
 It has also been a finalist for 3 awards both locally and nationally.

 Groups run throughout the year with each group lasting for 3 months, giving each member the chance to write 3 columns.
 There is currently a online blog being made which will be part of the Grimsby Telegraph website, and will involve young reporters going to local events of interest and writing their own reports for them.
 This will make the experience an ongoing one for the young people involved.

-If you are interested in being part of this fantastic opportunity, or know someone that is, or for more information please contact Pippa Curtin on (01472) 323293 or email@example.com.
+If you are interested in being part of this fantastic opportunity, or know someone that is, please apply using the online form.

 You can also watch the short film about Young Reporters.